You can manage and authenticate users with the built-in

 bcryptto hash the user passwords.

-While it is possible to modify this files directly using any standard text editor, we strongly recommend using the users tool to apply the required changes.
+While it is possible to modify this files directly using any standard text editor, we strongly recommend using the elasticsearch-users tool to apply the required changes.

 As the administrator of the cluster, it is your responsibility to ensure the same users are defined on every node in the cluster.
 X-Pack security does not deliver any mechanism to guarantee this.